lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-04-26-search-facet-nested-documents.markdown

 Let’s walkthrough an example of [Ocean solr collection](https://lenguyenhaohiep.github.io/solr/Index-nested-documents-Solr-8/)).
 There are some fishes and crabs in the Pacific Ocean.

 #### Search parents with children filtering
-Find all oceans which have Clown Fishes.
+Find all oceans where Clown Fishes live.
 ```
 POST http://localhost:8983/solr/example/select
 ```